Skip to Main Content Close

 The most banned and challenged book for 2020 was George by Alex Gino.

-Out of the many books that have been banned, many of them are considered to be classics and even incorporated into the required reading for classes.
+Out of the books that have been banned, many of them are considered to be classics and even incorporated into the required reading for classes.
+It’s no wonder that they are still very popular among students who could be found reading them quietly under playground shade structures.
+Lounging in the shade, teachers might spy kids sneaking any one of these top banned books.

 Here are the top 10 most challenged books of all time: